Günther Anders: Early life

 Günther Anders (then Stern) was born on 12 July 1902, in Breslau (now Wrocław in Poland), the son of Jewish heritage founders of child developmental psychology Clara and William Stern and cousin to philosopher Walter Benjamin.
 His parents kept a diary of Gunther and his two sisters Hilde and Eva from April 1900, the birth of their first child Hilde, until August 1912.
 This record-keeping would span a combined 18 years in total.
 While the diaries were mainly an academic exercise in developmental child psychology, they were also a larger glimpse into the lives of the children growing up.
 The diaries were published in 1914.

 Anders' sister Hilde was at one time married to the German philosopher Rudolf Schottlaender, who was also a student of Edmund Husserl, and later Hans Marchwitza.
 His other sister Eva would go on to be a part of Youth Aliyah and later worked for people with mental disabilities.
 However Anders' own parents, arguably his father, was the most significant intellectual influence in his life.

-Anders was an atheist, and although he never officially become a member of the Frankfurt School, he did influence the thinking of some of its members.
+Anders was an atheist, and although he never officially became a member of the Frankfurt School, he did influence the thinking of some of its members.

 In the late 1920s Anders studied with the philosopher Martin Heidegger at the University of Freiburg.
 In 1923, Anders obtained a PhD in philosophy; Edmund Husserl was his dissertation advisor.
 While Anders was working as a journalist in Berlin (Berliner Börsen-Courier) he changed his nom-de-plume to "Anders" (meaning other or different) which would go on to become his official name.
 There is more than one reason given in literature as to why he changed his name- one reason is that an editor did not want so many Jewish-sounding bylines in his paper, another reason for changing his surname was that his name would connect him to his popular parents.